 At age twelve Julissa heard a sermon that challenged her to truly surrender her future to the will of God and all of her life to the Lordship of Christ.
 This would prepare her for a future conversation with Nathan about leaving land and kinship for the advance of the gospel.
 At 17 Julissa began the nursing program at Clover Park Technical College and graduated with an LPN degree two years later.
 She never dreamed of a career but wanted to stay productive until God provided her with a husband, as she felt her primary calling was to be a godly wife and mother.
 Julissa enjoys reading (both fiction and nonfiction), playing board games, and researching health and medical-related subjects, as well as home-educating six little rascals who are on their way to changing the world.

-After a mad romance, of the godly sort, Nathan and Julissa were married on News Years Day, 2005.
-Soon they left behind their jobs in forestry and nursing to move to Mexico for a year of church planting and evangelism.
-Returning to the U.S. due to pregnancy complications, Julissa gave birth to their first daughter, Eva, and the Lord gave birth to a new work among Spanish-speakers on the Washington coast.
+Having fallen madly in love, Nathan and Julissa were married on News Years Day, 2005.
+A year later they left behind their jobs in forestry and nursing to move to Mexico to serve in church planting and evangelism.
+Returning to the U.S. after only one year, due to pregnancy complications, Julissa gave birth to their first daughter, Eva, and the Lord gave birth to a new work among Spanish-speakers on the Washington coast.
 Mexicans and Salvadorans were saved and baptized, and a local church was planted.
 While this Spanish-speaking congregation never grew beyond 80 people, the gospel was preached to 1000’s of Hispanic immigrants in person and to over 100,000 online from 2007 to the present.
-In 2013 and English-speaking church plant was added alongside the existing Spanish ministry.
+In 2013 an English-speaking church plant was added alongside the existing Spanish ministry.
 This church plant, known now as Kaleo Grays Harbor, continues on in faithful preaching and outreach to the community.
 Along the way, several more children were added to the Cedarland family, Benjamin, Ana, Caleb, Daniel, Gideon, and Jonathan.